 When we create safety plans and strategies in partnership with our clients, we identify data-driven improvements that are both responsive and proactive in equitably addressing safety across a community.
 We embrace the role of shared responsibility in a safe system, and look for enhancements to roadway design, user behavior, crash response, and community care.
 Our designers and planners work at the national and international forefront of constantly evolving safety technology, policies, and design guidelines to push safety practice forward.
 Several of our safety staff members are certified Road Safety Professionals (RSPs), bringing dedicated and specialized safety expertise to our projects.
 Recognizing the impact systemic plans can have on safety, our team supports local communities in developing these plans, including Local Roadway Safety Plans (LRSPs), Systemic Safety Analysis Reports (SSARs), and Vision Zero plans.
 We also understand that developing a safety plan is the first step in creating safer communities, and work with clients to prepare competitive grant proposals for funding safety projects.
 After plans are implemented, our team partners with clients on evaluation and safety accountability efforts, developing a nuanced understanding of what makes the biggest difference for local safety needs.

 We employ an innovative, data-driven approach.

-Through our partnerships with innovative tech firms, we effectively build robust contextual databases, allowing us to identify top risk factors that contribute to transportation safety issues and concerns.
-We use our in-house tools developed through our own research and development program to streamline safety analysis so we can spend more time interpreting results and developing recommendations for our clients.
+Through our partnerships with innovative tech firms, we build robust, contextual databases, allowing us to identify top risk factors that contribute to systemic transportation safety issues and concerns.
+We use in-house tools created through our research and development program to streamline safety analysis so that we can spend more time interpreting results and developing recommendations for our clients.